-- Cover and BAKE.
-It is ok if parchment peaks out.
-(Alternatively, if the dough is in the proofing basket, cover the basket with parchment, carefully flip the dough into the parchment and lift into your dutch oven, then score).
-Quickly cover and place in the middle of the oven for 20 mins with convection on, 25 minutes w/ no convection (or 30 minutes at 450F).
+- BAKE.
+Place in the middle of the oven for 20 mins with convection on, 25 minutes w/no convection (or 28 minutes at 450F).
 Remove lid and it should be puffed and just lightly golden and internal temp close to 200F (if not, put lid back on for a few more minutes).
 Lower heat to 450 F, Continue baking 10- 15 minutes until deeply golden and internal temp reaches 202- 208F.
 No pale loaves please, let them get golden!
 (For a less “crusty” loaf, increase covered baking time, lower uncovered baking time.
-You may have to play with this.)
+You can play with this for desired results.)

-- STORE: I store the bread wrapped in a kitchen towel for the first day or two to keep the crust nice and crispy, then move it to a zip lock bag to keep it moist for longer.
+- STORE: Store the bread wrapped in a kitchen towel for the first day or two to keep the crust nice and crispy, then move it to a zip lock bag to keep it moist for longer.
 Bread can also be sliced and frozen.
-I love the bread toasted with butter, olive oil or mashed avocado.
+Make sourdough croutons with leftover bread- great in salads and soups!